4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/03-What-is-a-function/README.md

 Here is a great [5 min explanation about functions](https://www.youtube.com/watch?v=N8ap4k_1QEQ).

-You can see a function as a **fragment of code** that you encapsulate between curly brackets to be able to use it several times.
+You can see a function as a **fragment of code** that you encapsulate between curly brackets(`{}`) to be able to use it several times.

-For example: If we want to get the sum of two numbers, we can declare a function called `sum` that returns the sum of number1 and number2:
+For example: If we want to get the sum of two numbers, we can declare a function called `sum` that returns the sum of the variables `number1` and `number2`:

 ```js
 function sum(number1,number2) {